-In this tutorial, I am going to show you how to make a cute monster character in Adobe Illustrator using basic shapes, Pathfinder panel, Width Tool, and Strokes.
-You will be able to apply these techniques to create other characters.
-Let's get started!
+In this tutorial, I am going to show you how to make a cute yeti character in Adobe Illustrator using basic shapes, the Pathfinder panel, the Width Tool, and Strokes.

-Start off by creating a New Document (CMD + N) and set the artboard size to 600 by 600px.
-Create a square the size of the artboard using the Rectangle Tool (M) and fill with a light blue color (R=182, G=235, B=239).
+Start off by creating a New Document (Control-N) and set the artboard size to 600 by 600 px.
+Create a square the size of the artboard using the Rectangle Tool (M) and fill it with a light blue color (R=182, G=235, B=239).

 Select the top point again.
 Select the left handle and drag it to the left, so it looks like this:

-2. Create the Legs Using an Ellipse Base
+2. How to Create the Legs Using an Ellipse Base

 We are going to create the legs now.
-Using the Ellipse Tool (L), create a circle 60px wide.
-With Direct Selection Tool (A), select the bottom point and SHIFT-drag down about 45px.
+Using the Ellipse Tool (L), create a circle 60 px wide.
+With the Direct Selection Tool (A), select the bottom point and Shift-drag down about 45 px.

-3. Add an Outline to the Body of the Yeti
+3. How to Add an Outline to the Body of the Yeti

 4. Give Your Character a Cute Face